 Have you ever updated your site’s WordPress version or a theme or plugins only to be left with a blank white screen?

-This is know as the “White Screen of Death” and it can spook some users into panic mode and even worse stop them from performing future site updates.
+This is known as the “White Screen of Death” and it can spook some users into panic mode and even worse stop them from performing future site updates.

 Thankfully it’s not as common as perhaps the myth portrays and it’s relatively simple to fix as long as you apply a method of figuring out where the problem lies.